 Adopting a baby, whether through international or domestic adoption, is an option for many heterosexual or gay couples, as well as single people, who cannot have a child naturally, either because of fertility problems or because of their personal situation.

-In this article we will see what are the conditions and requirements for adoption, either nationally or internationally, as well as what are the waiting times and the current situation in the United States.
+In this article we are looking into the conditions and requirements for adoption, either nationally or internationally, as well as into the waiting times and the current situation in the United States.

 Concepts about adoption

 Adopting means creating a new permanent relationship between an Adoptive Parent and a child.
 Once this happens, there is no legal differences between a child who is adopted and a child born into the family.
 Before explaining how adoption works, it is necessary to explain some concepts that are useful to understand an adoption process.

 - Foster Care